frederic-perez/AmE-dictionary/data/dictionary.md

 __plaid__ _n_ :two::hammer: _Plaid number._ _Plaid shirt._
 __plaint__ _n_ A cry of sorrow and grief. _Syn_ lament, lamentation, wail _The plaints of the bereaved widow and her young children haunt me in my sleep._
 __plaintiff__ _n_ (plaintiffs) :three::hammer:
-__plaintive__ _adj_ :four: Plaintive is an adjective for describing someone or something with a pleading, sorrowful, desperate tone.
+__plaintive__ _adj_ :five: Plaintive is an adjective for describing someone or something with a pleading, sorrowful, desperate tone.
 If you have ever heard the plaintive howl of a wolf, then you know what we are getting at here.
-Expressing sorrow.
+Expressing sorrow; melancholy. _Syn_ mournful _She uttered a plaintive sob, closed her fine eyes, and fled, trying in vain to still the beating of her heart._
 __plaintively__ _adv_ :three:
 __plaiting__ _n_ _Tshanyi earns money plaiting hair._
 __plan B__ _n_ (capital B) An alternative strategy. _It’s time I put plan B into action._